tinymce/tinymce-webpack-example/README.md

 # TinyMCE Webpack Example

-This page give an example of how to bundle TinyMCE using webpack.
+This page gives an example of how to bundle TinyMCE using webpack.
 This however is **not** an endorsement of bundling TinyMCE.

 It is frequently much better to serve the `tinymce` folder along with your